The Contract for Services Employment Permit replaces the Contract Service Provider class of Work Permit Employment Permit.

 The duration of a Contract for Services Employment Permit is for the defined period given with regard to the contract.

 Applications may be granted for a maximum period of up to 24 months in the first instance and may be extended upon application to a maximum stay of 5 years.

 An application in respect of the renewal of a permit can be made online on the Employment Permits Online System within 16 weeks prior to the expiry of the existing permit, on the relevant form and supplying the information and documentation requested thereon.

 Transfer of Undertakings

-The holders of Contract for Services Employment Permits can change employers where a transfer of employment has taken place under the European Communities (Protection of Employees on Transfer of Undertakings) Regulations 2003 (S.I.
-No. 131 of 2003).
-As the relevant person’s name is also on the employment permit in force, the Department of Business, Enterprise and Innovation is also required to be informed by the contactor where a transfer of employment takes place in the relevant person.
+The holders of Contract for Services Employment Permits can change employers where a transfer of employment has taken place under the European Communities (Protection of Employees on Transfer of Undertakings) Regulations 2003 (SI No 131 of 2003).
+As the relevant person’s name is also on the employment permit in force, the Department of Enterprise, Trade and Employment is also required to be informed by the contactor where a transfer of employment takes place in the relevant person.

-Where, pursuant to a transfer of undertaking, there is a change of name in the contractor or relevant person, the contractor (whose name is on the existing Employment) must complete and send in to the Department of Business, Enterprise and Innovation the prescribed Transfer of Undertaking Form.
-This form can now be submitted by e-mail to email@example.com.
+Where, pursuant to a transfer of undertaking, there is a change of name in the contractor or relevant person, the contractor (whose name is on the existing Employment) must complete and send in to the Department of Enterprise, Trade and Employment the prescribed Transfer of Undertaking Form.
+This form can now be submitted by email to email@example.com.

-Where the change of name is pursuant to a transfer of undertaking, and it is confirmed that the contract, terms, conditions, description and location/s as specified on the existing employment permit remain the same, the Department will issue a new permit to the permit holder/s and certified copy/ies to the contractor.
-Failure to notify the Department of Business, Enterprise and Innovation of a transfer of undertaking in the contractor or relevant person could affect the application for renewal.
+Where the change of name is pursuant to a transfer of undertaking, and it is confirmed that the contract, terms, conditions, description, and location/s as specified on the existing employment permit remain the same, the Department will issue a new permit to the permit holder/s and certified copy/ies to the contractor.
+Failure to notify the Department of Enterprise, Trade and Employment of a transfer of undertaking in the contractor or relevant person could affect the application for renewal.